teleprint-me/archive/docs/specs/04-Value-Averaging.md

         IF Trade Amount < 0
             THEN sell Trade Amount

+NOTE: Buying and Selling should be determined by a `MIN_TRADE_AMOUNT` to avoid erroneous record entries.

 15. Get Total Trade Amount

         Total Trade Amount = Trade Amount + Previous Total Trade Amount